-- inform the fielding captain of the reason for this action. - inform the batsmen and, as soon as practicable, the captain of the batting side of what has occurred.
+- award any other 5 run Penalty that is applicable. - inform the fielding captain of the reason for this action. - inform the batsmen and, as soon as practicable, the captain of the batting side of what has occurred.

 The umpires together shall report the occurrence as soon as possible after the match to the Executive of the offending side and to any Governing Body responsible for the match, who shall take such action as is considered appropriate against the captain, any other individuals concerned and, if appropriate, the team.